banzaicloud/pipeline-cp-launcher/docs/control-plane-on-gcloud.md

 ### Create new Project
 To create a ControlPlane within your Google Container Engine (GKE), a project must be set up.
 To do that please follow this [link](https://console.cloud.google.com/getting-started?ignorePreviousPage).

-> If you don't signed up for GKE yet, please hit the "Sign up for free trial", this will allow you to try GKE out.
+> If you haven't signed up for GKE yet, please hit the "Sign up for free trial", this will allow you to try GKE out.
 <a href="images/GKECreateProject.png" target="_blank"><img src="images/GKECreateProject.png"></a>

 Create a new `Project` or use the `My First Project` which is created by GKE by default.
 Click the `My First Project` to open the drop-down menu.